 The first step in obtaining your UMBC Campus Card is to upload your photo.
 All photos must be submitted through our online photo upload portal.
 Additional instructions on uploading a photo can be found here.
 Once your photo is approved, you will receive an email with pick-up instructions.

 In order to release a UMBC Campus Card to any person, a form of valid (non-expired), government-issued photo ID must be presented.
 Please note, you must have the original document in hand – photocopies and electronic photos of an ID are not accepted.
 The card will only be released to the designated cardholder – family or friends may not pick up the card for you.
 The following are the various, acceptable forms of government-issued photo ID:

 All questions or concerns pertaining to your Campus Card should be submitted to the Campus Card Center online, or by phone at 443-612-2273.

 Shady Grove students are also eligible to receive a UMBC Campus Card.
 Please refer to the instructions here for more information.

 Replacements for lost, stolen, and damaged cards can be obtained from our office – cards cannot be mailed or released to anyone other than the cardholder.
 Additionally, you must have a form of valid, government-issued photo ID for any replacements.

-The replacement fees for lost and/or stolen cards is $20 paid at the office via check, Retriever Dollars or E-Bill.
+The replacement fee for lost and/or stolen cards is $20 payable by Retriever Dollars (money on Campus Card) or E-Bill.
 Damaged cards are replaced at no charge at the discretion of Campus Card & Mail Services staff.